Portland is brimming with local places to enjoy a cup of coffee, but these neighborhood spots are perfect to enjoy said coffee with the kids in tow.

 Space Monkey Coffee

 With a name like Space Monkey, it has to be a winner, right?
 They serve Cellar Door Coffee, and your kids will definitely want to order the funky monkey sandwich — peanut butter and chocolate — while you sip your brew.
 There are toys for preschoolers in the back hallway, and Mt.
 Scott Park is just across the street.
-5511 SE 72nd Ave.

 The Daily Feast

-The Daily Feast, a mom-owned diner downtown, proudly serves local brew Spella, roasted right here in Portland, 12 pounds at a time.
-You can order your coffee however you like it: they’ve got mochas, capuccini, espresso, lattes and more.
+The Daily Feast, a mom-owned diner, is a downtown oasis.
+You can order your coffee however you like it: they’ve got mochas, cappuccino, espresso, lattes and more.
 There’s a bookshelf of toys for kids to play with while they wait, which are cleaned after every use.
 Located across the street from the historic Central Library and six blocks from Powell’s Books, this is a perfect spot to grab a coffee before heading off with your little bibliophiles.
-The menu features kid-friendly home runs, like flavored hot cocoa and smoothies, or a Greek yogurt parfait that looks like dessert but is chock full of nutritious food.
-There is street parking, or you can park in the garage by City Target, which is only a couple blocks away.
-837 SW 11th Ave.
+The menu features kid-friendly home runs, like flavored hot cocoa and smoothies, or a Greek yogurt parfait that looks like dessert, but is chock full of nutritious food.

 Slappy Cakes

 Slappy Cakes is known for their DIY pancake bar, but did you know they also have stellar coffee?
 While your children are busy piling mounds of toppings on their pancakes, you can relax and sip your hot Stumptown brew, be it classic drip or something fancier, like a cappuccino or mocha.
-4246 SE Belmont St.
+They also have a small section of books and toys for kids to play with while you wait for a table.